Skip to Main Content

 1. When your employer makes a super contribution, or when you make a before-tax contribution: 15% tax

-2. As your super investments grow (tax on earnings only): 15% tax
+2. As your super investments grow (tax on earnings only): 15% tax if your balance is up to $3 mil.
+After that, earnings are taxed at 30%.

 3. If you are eligible and withdraw money from your super account before you turn 60 years of age (but remember once you turn 60 your pension payments are tax free).